 Prior to the distribution, all of our outstanding ordinary shares will be owned beneficially and of record by an Irish corporate services provider (which is not a subsidiary of Alkermes).
 The following tables set forth information with respect to the expected beneficial ownership of our ordinary shares immediately following the distribution, including: (i) each person who we believe will be a beneficial owner of more than five percent of our ordinary shares, (ii) each of our expected directors and named executive officers and (iii) all of our expected directors and executive officers as a group.
-Except as noted below, we based the share amounts on each person's beneficial ownership of Alkermes ordinary shares as of , 2023, after giving effect to a distribution ratio of Mural ordinary shares for every Alkermes ordinary shares.
-Immediately following the distribution, we estimate that of our ordinary shares will be issued and outstanding based on the number of Alkermes ordinary shares outstanding as of , 2023.
+Except as noted below, we based the share amounts on each person's beneficial ownership of Alkermes ordinary shares as of October 18, 2023, after giving effect to a distribution ratio of one Mural ordinary share for every ten Alkermes ordinary shares.
+Immediately following the distribution, we estimate that 16,688,128 of our ordinary shares will be issued and outstanding based on 166,881,286 Alkermes ordinary shares outstanding as of October 18, 2023.
 The actual number of our outstanding ordinary shares issued in the distribution will be determined on , 2023, the record date.
-Unless otherwise indicated, the address of each beneficial owner is in care of Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6.